SteveLim99/ArchiLens/README.md

 This project was bootstrapped with [Truffle Create React App](https://www.trufflesuite.com/boxes/truffle-create-react-app).

-# ArchiLens: A Blockchain for the Architecture Industry Concept
+# ArchiLens: A Blockchain Platform for the Architecture Industry Concept

 ## 1. Technologies Required